-The Society has been involved in advocacy since its formation in the 18th century, and has made its views known on a range of issues pertinent to the Society’s aims.
+The Society of Antiquaries of Scotland has been involved in advocacy since its formation in the 18th century, and has made its views known on a range of issues pertinent to the Society’s aims.

 In the very first volume of the Transactions of the Society in 1792 there is a plea by Mr John Williams for the creation of a Royal Forest of Oak in Scotland, a plea to which “the ferocious attention of the Society and of the public” was called by a supportive Baronet Sir Alexander Dick of Prestonfield.
 The Society continues to direct its attention to matters of relevance to the historic environment of Scotland, although with varying levels of ferocity as required for each issue!

-We are particularly keen to emphasise transparency and encourage efficiency across the sector.
+We are keen to emphasise transparency and encourage efficiency across the sector.

-Where the Society receives a letter that it considers would be of significant interest to the rest of the Fellows and non-Fellows, we publish it online in our Resources section under Correspondence.
+Where the Society receives or sends a letter that it considers would be of significant interest to the rest of Fellowship and non-Fellows, we publish it online in our Resources section under Correspondence.

 Responses to consultations and other advocacy papers can be viewed from the Resources page.